pollfish/docs/ios.md

 *APPLE, GOOGLE AND AMAZON ARE NOT A SPONSOR NOR ARE INVOLVED IN ANY WAY IN THIS CONTEST/DRAW.
 NO APPLE PRODUCTS ARE BEING USED AS PRIZES.”*

 <br/><br/>

-**At this point you are ready to go live!
-Turn your app to Release mode by setting andDebuggable:false and submit your app to AppStore.**

 ---
 <br/>